-The engineering will try to minimize pressure, process volume, flow and time in order to reduce the OPEX and the CAPEX.
+The engineering techniques we use minimize pressure, process volume, flow, and time in order to reduce the OPEX and the CAPEX.
 At the same time, it is essential to offset these parameters against the yield and quality of the product when using carbon dioxide extraction.
 The combination of the product quality, yield and costs will establish if we have an economically viable process.

-Supercritical CO2 extraction can be used for a number of different materials and purposes, for example the extraction of fragrances, herbs, active compounds, flavours, essential oils or edible oils.
+CO2 extraction can be used for a number of different materials and purposes, for example the extraction of natural fragrances, herbs, active compounds, flavors, essential oils or edible oils.
 Contact us for more information about this process by calling us at +31 (0)294 45 77 33.
 You can also inquire about our other technologies, such as innovative micronization.